Skip to content

 Hospitality Businesses

-Google Ads work brilliantly for capturing "restaurant near me" or specific cuisine searches.
-However, Facebook Ads excel at showcasing your atmosphere, dishes, and building a local following.
+Google Ads work brilliantly for "restaurant near me" or specific cuisine searches.
+Facebook Ads are great at showing your atmosphere and dishes and building a local following.

-Best approach: Use both platforms—Google for immediate bookings and Facebook for brand building and repeat customer engagement.
+Best approach: Use both platforms.
+Use Google for immediate bookings and Facebook for brand building and repeat customers.

 Fitness Businesses

-Facebook Ads typically perform better for fitness businesses, allowing you to target specific demographics, showcase facilities, and build community engagement.
-However, Google Ads can capture people actively searching for "gym near me" or specific class types.
+Facebook Ads usually perform better for fitness businesses.
+They let you target specific demographics, show your facilities, and build community.
+Google Ads can still capture people searching for "gym near me" or specific class types.

 Retail Businesses

 The choice depends on your products and customer journey.
-Google Ads work well for specific product searches, whilst Facebook Ads excel at introducing new products and retargeting website visitors.
+Google Ads work well for specific product searches.
+Facebook Ads are great at introducing new products and retargeting website visitors.

-Best approach: Use Google for products people actively search for, and Facebook for discovery and retargeting.
+Best approach: Use Google for products people actively search for.
+Use Facebook for discovery and retargeting.

 Making the Right Choice for Your Budget

-If you're starting with a limited budget (under £500/month), we generally recommend beginning with one platform and mastering it before expanding.
+If you start with a limited budget (under £500/month), we usually suggest mastering one platform before you expand.
 Consider these factors:

 • Immediate sales needs: Choose Google Ads